 Learn more about the documentation needed during the LIHEAP application process on page 10 here.

 You can call the LIHEAP office where you applied to directly to check your application status.
 Click here to find your local office and contact information.

-The Montana LIHEAP office will notify you after your application is processed if you are approved to receive benefits.
+The Montana LIHEAP office will notify you within 45 days of receiving your application if you are approved to receive benefits.
 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.

 If you have questions about LIHEAP benefits in Montana or require further assistance, contact your local LIHEAP office.
 Find your nearest LIHEAP office and contact information here.